-The voter's ballot measure guide:

-Why we do it & how we do it
+The voters' ballot measure guide: Why we do it & how we do it

-This voters' guide to the ballot measures for the 2018 Oregon general election is provided as an educational resource approved by the Ecumenical Ministries of Oregon (EMO) board of directors, based on the recommendations of the Public Policy Advocacy Committee.
+This voters' guide to the ballot measures for the 2018 Oregon general election is provided as an educational resource approved by the Ecumenical Ministries of Oregon (EMO) board of directors, based on the recommendations of the Public Policy Advocacy Committee (PPAC).

 The Nov.
 6 general election, like all elections, is important for people of faith and for all Oregonians.
-The production of this guide follows a tradition established by one of EMO's predecessor bodies-the Oregon Council of Churches-over 40 years ago, and continued by EMO today.
-In it, we provide information, analysis and recommendations for the five measures on the state ballot, as well as two Portland metro area measures.
+The production of this guide follows a tradition established by one of EMO's predecessor bodies-the Oregon Council of Churches-over 40 years ago, and is continued by EMO today.
+In it, we provide information, analysis and recommendations for the five measures on the state ballot.
 We hope our discussion of the ballot measures will provide valuable insights for Oregon's voters, especially for people whose faith is their ultimate guide.